 PCAs are state or regional nonprofit organizations that provide training and technical assistance (T/TA) to safety-net providers.
 This T/TA is based on statewide and regional needs to help health centers improve programmatic, clinical, and financial performance and operations.
 PCAs can help health centers and look-alikes plan for the growth of health centers in their state, as well as develop strategies to recruit and retain staff.

 It may be that establishing your own FQHC is what is ideally needed within your community to address not just the oral health needs but the overall health needs within the area.
 This not a step for the faint of heart.
 There are significant requirements to be met and a stepwise process to follow.
 Luckily, your state PCA can assist.
 You are not the first community to seriously consider this option.

 The questions just keep coming as you consider the feasibility of an on-site dental clinic, contractual referrals with private oral health professionals in the area, or a combination of both.
 How will you address identified oral health needs within school-age children and/or residents in long-term care facilities?
 Does it make sense to utilize portable or mobile dental equipment alone or in conjunction with a fixed permanent clinic?
-Luckily, others have walked this maze and written down their observations as a means of providing T/TA, for example, in the 2007 Mobile-Portable Dental Manual.

 As you may surmise, asking one question opens the door for many more.
 The rest of this manual’s chapters and the supportive references cited are a means of encouraging insightful discussions and making educated decisions.
 Your oral health coalition will grow along with your original dream and vision.